Pickup on South Street: Plot

-On a crowded New York City subway train, pickpocket Skip McCoy steals Candy's wallet.
-Unbeknownst to Skip or Candy, in the wallet is microfilm of top-secret government information.
-Candy was delivering an envelope as a final favor to her ex-boyfriend, Joey.
-Joey has told her that it contains stolen business secrets and she believed him, unaware that Joey is actually a communist spy.
+On a crowded New York City subway train pickpocket Skip McCoy steals Candy's wallet.
+Unbeknownst to either it contains microfilm of top-secret government information.
+Candy was delivering an envelope as a final favor to her ex-boyfriend Joey, who told her that it contained stolen business secrets.

-Government agent Zara had Candy under surveillance, hoping she would lead him to the top man in the spy ring.
-He seeks police help to identify the thief.
-Police Captain Dan Tiger has professional informant Moe Williams brought in.
-She asks Zara several questions about the pickpocket's technique, and after she and Tiger agree on a price, she gives him a list of eight names; Zara quickly identifies Skip from his mug shot.
-Zara tries to get Skip to give up the film, revealing its importance and appealing to his (non-existent) patriotism, but Skip denies everything.
+Government agent Zara had Candy under surveillance, hoping she would lead him to the top man in a Communist spy ring.
+He seeks police help identifying the pickpocket.
+Captain Dan Tiger has professional informant Moe Williams brought in.
+She asks Zara several questions about the pickpocket's technique, negotiates a price, and gives Tiger a list of names; Zara quickly identifies Skip from his mug shot.
+He tries to get Skip to give up the film, revealing its importance and appealing to his patriotism, but Skip denies he has it and laughs in his face.

-Meanwhile, Joey persuades a reluctant Candy to track down the thief using her underworld connections.
-The trail leads to Moe, who is delighted to be able to sell the same information a second time, knowing that her good friend Skip will not mind.
+Meanwhile, Joey persuades a reluctant Candy to track down the thief on her own.
+The trail leads to Moe, who is delighted to be able to sell the same information again.

 Candy searches Skip's waterfront shack that night while he is out.
-When he returns, he spots her flashlight, sneaks in and knocks her out.
-When she comes to, she tries to get the film from him without success.
-The second time she visits, she is puzzled when he calls her a "commie" and "a Red" and demands $25,000 for the film.
-He reveals that he knows what is on the film.
+Spotting only a flashlight when he returns, he knocks the prowler cold.
+When Candy comes to, she tries to get the film but fails.

+The second time she visits she is puzzled when he calls her a "Commie" and "a Red" and demands $25,000 for the film.
+He reveals that he knows what is on it.
 Skip thinks she is only acting.
-Despite his rough treatment, however, she finds herself falling for him.
+Despite his rough treatment she finds herself falling for him.

-When she returns to Joey, his superior gives him a day to get the film back, and leaves him a gun.
+When she returns to Joey his superior gives him a day to get the film back, and leaves him a gun.
 Candy finally realizes the truth.
-She turns to Moe for help, since Skip will not believe it if she tells him he is in danger.
-Moe tries, but fails, to convince Skip to give the film to the government.
-Moe goes home, and finds Joey waiting for her.
-Moe refuses to reveal Skip's address, taunting Joey, and he shoots her dead.
+She turns to Moe for help, since Skip will not believe her if she warns him he is in danger.
+Moe tries to convince Skip to give the film to the government but fails.
+She goes home and finds Joey waiting for her.
+She refuses to give him Skip's address, and reveals she knows about the Communist plot.
+Joey shoots her dead.

-The next morning, Skip returns home to find Candy there.
-She blames herself for Moe's death, but to her dismay, Skip is still willing to deal with Joey.
+The next morning Skip returns home to find Candy there.
+She blames herself for Moe's death, and is dismayed that he is still willing to trade with the Commies.
 When he starts to leave with the film, she knocks him out with a bottle and takes it to Zara and Tiger.
-Zara asks her to give Joey the film, so he can lead them to his boss.
-Candy does, but Joey notices that there is a frame missing.
-He beats Candy in an attempt to get Skip's address, then shoots her as she tries to leave.
-In her purse, Joey finds Skip's address.
-Skip visits Candy in the hospital and comforts her.
+Zara asks her to give it to Joey so he can lead them to his boss.
+Candy does, but Joey notices there's a frame missing.
+He beats her in an attempt to get Skip's address, then shoots her as she tries to flee.
+Rifling her purse, he finds the address.